 It can be difficult to identify whether or not you’re addicted to Dilaudid.
 This is especially the case when a doctor has prescribed the medication.
 Take one of our free online assessments to determine whether your habit is something to worry about:

 Taking one of the short online quizzes above is easily the quickest way to assess an addiction.
 But there are other methods as well.
 Some of the most notable are listed below.

 It’s not easy to come to terms with being an addict.
 Most hydromorphone addicts, after all, started with a simple prescription.
 They hurt themselves at work or were diagnosed with an illness, began taking the drug and, before they knew it, found themselves with an unmanageable habit.

 Luckily, there is hope for opioid addicts.
-There are plenty of resources available to help addicts overcome their addiction.
+There are plenty of professional and local resources available to help addicts overcome their addiction.
 The first step, however, is detoxification.

 Detoxification is essentially the process that happens after a user stops taking their drug of choice.
 During the first few weeks of detox, their body works very hard to get rid of all traces of the drug left in it.